dell/cert-csi/docs/CONTRIBUTING.md

 ## Submitting issues

-All issues related to <YOUR_PRODUCT_NAME> should be submitted [here](<LINK_TO_GITHUB_ISSUES>).
+All issues related to CERT-CSI should be submitted [here](<LINK_TO_GITHUB_ISSUES>).
 Issues will be triaged and labels will be used to indicate the type of issue.
 This section outlines the types of issues that can be submitted.

 ### Report bugs